What Makes the Edward Hopper Nighthawks Painting so Recognizable?

 This intimate and insightful approach is the most evident in his acclaimed Nighthawks painting, an iconic work which has helped define the Modernist movement.

 Created in 1942, Edward Hopper’s Nighthawks is considered the incarnation of existential art, capturing the alienation and loneliness symptomatic of modern urban life.
-While Hopper did not intend to evoke a particular emotional state, Hopper admitted that “Unconsciously, probably, I was painting the loneliness of a large city”.
-A part of the collection of the Art Institute of Chicago since only a few months after its completion, it remains the most requested and sought after image in their collection and one of the most recognizable paintings of the 20th-century American art.
+While Hopper did not intend to evoke a particular emotional state with his Nighthawks painting, the artist admitted that “Unconsciously, probably, I was painting the loneliness of a large city”.
+A part of the collection of the Art Institute of Chicago since only a few months after its completion, Nighthawks remains the most requested and sought after painting in their collection and one of the most recognizable paintings of the 20th-century American art.

 The Origins of the Nighthawks Painting

 A stubborn realist throughout the development of a range of abstract movements, Edward Hopper‘s paintings are clean, smooth and almost too real.
 Consistently restrained and subtly suggestive, his paintings invite the viewer to contemplate the narrative.
 Depicting individuals who were usually isolated and disconnected from their environments, Hopper focused on the solitude of modern life.
-Suggesting much about his emotional experience as well as the psychological inner lives of his subjects, Hopper led the way toward Abstract Expressionism.
+Suggesting much about his emotional experience as well as the psychological inner lives of his subjects, Edward Hopper led the way toward Abstract Expressionism.

 According to the journal kept by Hopper’s wife Josephine, the Nighthawks painting was completed on January 21st, 1942 in New York, within weeks following the bombing of Pearl Harbour.
 For that reason, the work is often seen as an expression of wartime alienation.
 In this turbulent times in history when everyone was paranoid about another attack and New York held blackout drills on an ongoing basis as a way to practice hiding the city in darkness in case another aerial assault ever came, Hopper’s studio lights stayed on.
 In her diary, his wife wrote:

 Ed refuses to take any interest in the very likely prospect of being bombed.